dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-DataMatrixDetails.md

 # DataMatrixDetails

-`DataMatrixDetails` class represents detailed information about a DataMatrix barcode.
-It inherits from the [`BarcodeDetails`](barcode-details.md) class.
+`DataMatrixDetails` extends the [`DSBarcodeDetails`](barcode-details.md) class and represents detailed information about a Data Matrix barcode.

 ## Definition